-Scientific Inquiry: Life Sciences students will apply scientific methodology and problem solving in the study of biological concepts.
-This course examines the origin of life, the classification of life, the characteristics of life, cellular processes, body systems, genetics and the omnipotence of God, the Creator.
-Concurrent enrollment in SC143L is required.
+Life Sciences students will apply the scientific methodology and problem-solving in studying biological concepts.
+This course examines the origin of life, the classification of life, the characteristics of life, cellular processes, body systems, genetics, and the omnipotence of God, the Creator.
+Prerequisite: MA 050, MA 065, or placement via entrance test score.